rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 We're using virtual threads in the above solution.
-Everybody is familiar with them since they have been available for a while.
+Everybody should be familiar with them since they have been available for a while.
 (However, if you're not familiar with virtual threads, please refer to our previous article [The Ultimate Guide to Java Virtual Threads](https://blog.rockthejvm.com/ultimate-guide-to-java-virtual-threads/)).

 The code is quite simple.
 We use an `ExecutorService` to create a dedicated virtual thread for every submitted execution.
 The result is a `Future<T>` object that we can use to retrieve the computation result with the `get` method.
-We added the `ExecutionException` to our method signature because we may try to retrieve a value from a `Future` that is completed exceptionally.
-We also need to add the exception to the interface method's signature.
+We added the `ExecutionException` to our method signature because we may try to retrieve a value from a `Future` that completed exceptionally.

-We can try to define a `main` method to test the code we've written so far.
-Here is the code:
+We can try to define a `main` method to test the code we've written so far:

 ```java
 public static void main(String[] args) throws ExecutionException, InterruptedException {

   final GitHubRepository gitHubRepository = new GitHubRepository();
   FindGitHubUserConcurrentService service =
       new FindGitHubUserConcurrentService(gitHubRepository, gitHubRepository);

   final GitHubUser gitHubUser = service.findGitHubUser(new UserId(1L));

   LOGGER.info("GitHub user: {}", gitHubUser);
 }
 ```